 Liquidation is the only way to completely wind up a company and shut it down.
 For the business, it typically means the company directors cease all control, employees are terminated and bank accounts are frozen.
 The liquidator will then try to wind up the company as cost-effectively as possible.

-In Australia, bankruptcy could be described as the equivalent insolvency process for individuals.
+In Australia, bankruptcy could be described as the equivalent insolvency process outlined above for corporate entities but for individuals.
 When you’re declared bankrupt, you’re considered by law to be unable to pay your debts.
-A declaration of bankruptcy could eliminate most of your debts, especially unsecured debts, and mean debt collectors leave you alone.
+A declaration of bankruptcy could eliminate most of your debts, especially unsecured debts, and mean debt collectors will be required to leave you alone.

 Bankruptcy is a legal state lasting three years.
 While it can help stop creditors and debt collectors, it can have certain implications for your financial future so should be considered an option of last resort.
 For example, you’ll have a bankruptcy trustee appointed to manage your bankruptcy.
 He or she has the power to sell certain assets, including your house and property.
 You might need to make compulsory repayments if you earn over a certain amount during this period.

 Additionally, you’ll need your trustee’s permission to travel overseas, and your name will be permanently listed on the National Personal Insolvency Index (NPII), a public register.
 Bankrupt individuals are disqualified from managing or directing companies.
 Finally, bankruptcy could impact your ability to get loans approved in the future as it stays on your credit report for up to seven years.

 You could try negotiating with your creditors and getting advice from financial experts instead of considering bankruptcy straight away.
 However in some cases, your creditors take you to court and have you declared bankrupt.
 So bankruptcy can be voluntary or involuntary.